PascalBurume/Economic-Horizons-Unveiling-Income-Patterns-through-Machine-Learning/README.md

 Our project delves into the nuanced relationship between individual demographic attributes and their financial behaviors, focusing on income levels, spending, saving, debt management, and retirement planning.
 We aim to provide a comprehensive understanding of financial behaviors by merging insights from document analysis and Machine learning with demographic data.

+## Architecture

+**Flow**:
+1. **First Step:** Initiate the process by executing a notebook via code specifically designed for cognitive purposes and acquiring data from an external source.

+2. **Second Step:** Submit a request to Azure Cognitive Search through an API, ensuring an index is created and the search information fabric is in place.

+3. **Third Step:** Import the gathered data into the lakehouse, facilitating information retrieval using Azure OpenAI integrated within Microsoft's ecosystem.

+4. **Fourth Step:** Proceed to upload the data into the lakehouse for comprehensive analysis.
+This involves utilizing the same lakehouse as before but for a distinct objective.
+The data, once fetched by Azure OpenAI, is uploaded for further examination with various tools or services, including Data Science, Statistical Notebook, or ML Notebook.

+5. **Fifth Step:** Implement summary code to derive statistical results.

+6. **Sixth Step:** Produce a report using Copilot, subsequent to the data cleansing process.

+7. **Seventh Step:** Develop an ML model dedicated to prediction purposes.

 ### Document Analysis: Integration of Retrieved Information

 We integrate insights from document analysis with demographic data to: